Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Results and Discussion

 Following, we report the accuracy of all models tested on MNIST and MIMIC-CXR-JPG, and the consistency of the explainability methods per model/dataset.
 Table \ref{tbl:consistency} contains each model architecture's consistency, and a further breakdown of the consistency for the different types of training variation tested.
-Fig. \ref{fig:boxplots}(a) and Fig. 1 in the Supplementary Material further demonstrate the variation in the separability measure ($S_{(a,b)}$) across all models/datasets.
-Our results show that there is very little consistency of either SHAP and IG for any training variation when used with deep learning models.
-We find that SVMs do not suffer from the same issue as deep learning models, achieving very high levels of consistency across both random seed and training shuffle variations.
+For all model architectures, the degree of consistency is similar regardless of which hyperparameters is changed; this suggests that deep learning models are sensitive to all training hyperparameters, and not just a select few.
+Figures \ref{fig:boxplots}(a) and \ref{fig:boxplot-ig} further demonstrate the variation in the separability measure ($S_{(a,b)}$) used to calculate consistency across all models/datasets.
+These figures show that there is very little consistency of either SHAP and IG for any training variation when used with deep learning models.
+By contrast, we find that SVMs do not suffer from the same issue as deep learning models, achieving very high levels of consistency across both random seed and training shuffle variations.
 This provides evidence for our hypothesis that it is the stochastic nature of deep learning model training that may be causing these issues to arise.
-Figure 1 in the Supplementary Material shows the boxplot for IG with even more pronounced separability mainly due to how IG is calculated based on the weights of the network.
+Figure \ref{fig:boxplot-ig} shows the boxplot for IG, with even more pronounced separability, which can likely be attributed to how IG is calculated based on the weights of the network.
+Figure \ref{fig:boxplots}(a) does not show any real link between the size/depth of a network architecture and the separability/consistency.

-Figure \ref{fig:boxplots}(b) shows the correlation, or lack thereof, between consistency and (in)fidelity and sensitivity as measures of the explanation's quality across all experimental settings.
-For both cases there is a weak Pearson correlation (0.4 for (in)fidelity and -0.3 for sensitivity).
-This is not surprising as those metrics are designed to be faithful to the model, not to the underlying data.
-This leads to these quality metrics producing similar values across all variations, as they focus on the whether the explanation is a good representation of what the model considers important whereas we focus on how these important features can change across runs.
-We report the model's individual explanation infidelity, sensitivity max and accuracy \cite{molnar2019interpretable} in Table 1 in the Supplementary Material.

-In general ensemble approaches seem to have higher consistency but it is still significantly lower than that of SVMs.

-We use SVCCA \cite{raghu2017svcca} to inspect the similarity of layer parameters between two training variations, and investigate how these change as training progresses.
-Figure \ref{fig:svcca} shows the SVCCA similarity between layers of CNN trained on MNIST with different random seeds.
-It clearly shows a high degree of similarity for the final layer, whereas the middle layers show significant difference.
-This corroborates our explainability consistency results; the final layers are similar (and so the models all achieve similar performance levels), whereas all other layers are significantly different (and so the explanations, which take into account the whole model, are different).